Forty-four useful tools to use off-grid for power-out scenarios, emergencies, or SHTF.

 Hand Crank Coffee Mill

-Adjust the grind to be coarse or fine, depending on how you are making coffee.
-Coffee mills come in all shapes and sizes, so there are many models to choose from.
+To mill coffee, adjust the grind to be coarse or fine, depending on how you are making coffee.
+Coffee mills come in all shapes and sizes.

 Mortar and Pestle